Jacocirino/FSLInsectImageRecognition/README.md

-# Bregman Divergence for Few-shot learning in crop pest classification
+# This repository provides the supplementary data for the paper: Insect pest image recognition: A few-shot machine learning approach including maturity stages classification

-Few_shot learning with Bregman Divergence for crop pest classification
+Matching networks is referred to code from [oscarknagg's code](https://github.com/oscarknagg/few-shot)

-## Bregman Divergence
+## Pairwise similarity with Bregman Divergences

 - Euclidean;
 - Mahalanobis;